 Supplements to cool down inflammation:

 - Alpha lipoic acid: ALA is a VERY potent anti-inflammatory agent which has been shown to help reduce blood sugar levels, reduce inflammatory markers and help with weight loss.
-This supplement should be taken in doses up to 1,200mg-1,800mg per day for best results for at least 3 months.

 - Quercetin (with bromelain): Quercetin is another powerful anti-inflammatory agent and is especially powerful when coupled with bromelain.
 Bromelain and quercetin can also help improve immune function and improve the GI tract as well.
 Take 1-2 caps each day for best results.